US to probe Phoenix police over excessive force allegations

 The Justice Department had reviewed an array of publicly available information, including lawsuits and news reports before it decided to open the Phoenix investigation, Clarke said.

-The police force has come under fire in recent years for its handling of protests.
+The police force has come under fire in recent years for its handling of protests and the high number of shootings.
 One lawsuit alleged that police and prosecutors colluded to target protesters during a demonstration last summer.
 In February, a local television station reported that a team of police officers had celebrated shooting a protester in the groin during another protest with commemorative coins they would share.

 “We found that the evidence here warrants a full investigation, but we approach this process with no predispositions or pre-drawn conclusions,” Clarke said.